 Property-Assessed Clean Energy (PACE) financing effectively allows property owners to borrow money to pay for energy improvements.
-The amount borrowed is repaid via a special assessment on the property over a period of years.
-With the passage of HB 5640, Michigan has authorized local governments to establish such programs, as described below.
-(Not all local governments in Michigan will choose to offer PACE financing; contact your local government to find out if it has or intends to establish a PACE financing program.)
+The amount borrowed is typically repaid via a special assessment on the property over a period of years.
+Maine has authorized certain local governments to establish such programs, as described below.

-The State of Michigan signed PACE legislation into law on December 14th of 2010, authorizing municipalities to establish a loan program to provide financing for clean energy (energy efficiency and renewable energy project) improvements to commercial and industrial property owners via local ordinance.
-The legislation authorizes municipalities to enter into PACE agreements with commercial and industrial property owners, provide financing, and collect PACE assessments to repay the loans.
-Municipalities may choose to use federal grants, such as Energy Efficiency and Conservation Block Grants (EECBG), or other "funds available for this purpose" to establish PACE programs.
+Maine signed PACE legislation into law in April 2010, authorizing municipalities to establish a loan program to provide financing for clean energy improvements to property owners via local ordinance.
+The legislation authorizes municipalities to enter into PACE agreements with property owners, provide financing, and collect PACE assessments to repay the loans.
+Municipalities will be able to use federal grants or other "funds available for this purpose" to establish PACE programs.